 Although a popular attraction for Grand Turk, this small cay is located a short distance away from Grand Turk and is included within our Other Islands section of our site.
 For more attractions, activities and sports on Grand Turk, see

 Things to Do in Grand Turk.

 Gibbs Cay, also known as Stingray City, is a small island located approximately 1 mile (1.5 km) off the eastern coast of Grand Turk.
-This is a truly beautiful 7 acre island, with an excellent beach on the western coast and scenic ironshore on the east.
-In the centre is a hill with sea-oats.
+This is a truly beautiful 7-acre island, with an excellent beach on the western coast and scenic ironshore on the east.
+In the center is a hill with sea-oats.

 The attraction of Gibbs Cay is the stingrays, which appear in vast numbers whenever a boat lands.
 Stingrays have been in the area naturally, but their presence is encouraged by the fish and squid fed to them by tour guides.

-Tours vary by company, but most also include a 30 minute (or so) snorkelling stop south of the island.
+Tours vary by company, but most also include a 30 minute (or so) snorkeling stop south of the island.
 Other tours also include conch diving.

 Many people are initially wary at the thought of swimming with stingrays.
 However, the stingrays at Gibbs Cay today have grown up around people and are extremely friendly.
 You'll see tour guides picking them out of the water and feeding them (guests are encouraged to feed them too).

 The Grand Turk

 Cruise Center opened in 2006, and we're only aware of one injury to a visitor (not fatal).
 The visitor was feeding a large group of stingrays, slipped fell and then stepped on a stingray's barb.
 The visitor was attended to by the ship's medic and was on crutches for a few days.
 This is the only injury that we know of involving stingrays at Gibbs Cay.
 Grand Turk has approximately 550,000 cruise visitors a year.